 Elizabeth Flett – 204-482-8945 c/o 206 Morris Ave.

-Membership open to boys and girls ages 12 and up.
-Members learn in–depth Hunter Safety during the 7 month program developing safe and proper firearm handling techniques and acquiring shooting skills.
-Tentative members are asked to complete the Hunter Education on–line offered by the Manitoba Wildlife Federation.
-This will give the students some background knowledge prior to com- mencing.
-Members have the opportunity to complete at club levels as well as the Annual Provincials.
+Membership is open to boys and girls ages 12 and up.
+Members learn in–depth Hunter Safety during the 7-month program developing safe and proper firearm handling techniques and acquiring shooting skills.
+Tentative members are asked to complete the Hunter Education online offered by the Manitoba Wildlife Federation.
+This will give the students some background knowledge before commencing.
+Members have the opportunity to compete at club levels as well as the Annual Provincials.
 Shooting and Safety classes are held at the shooting range located at the Winnipeg Pistol and Revolver Club located on Miller Rd. off Hwy #8.
-Registration is October/November with shooting starting mid November.
-Volunteers needed to assist with coaching.
+Registration is in October/November with shooting starting mid-November.
+Volunteers are needed to assist with coaching.

 Contact: Randy Magnusson: 204-482-7683